 As you’d expect with a course of that length, the fairways are reasonably generous and the greens large and undulating so as to give players a chance of compiling some kind of score.
 Water is in play on all but one of the holes and an element of control is required to avoid paying the penalty for wild tee shots or approaches, however the reward for a safe navigation to the green is excellent quality putting surfaces.

-3 of the 5 par-5s ranked amongst the easiest holes to play 12 months ago with the 18th proving to be the easiest of the lot, however the 16th at 663 yards certainly proved to be no pushover and it played exactly to par cumulatively for the 4 days.
+3 of the 5 par-5s ranked amongst the easiest holes to play in 2019 with the 15th proving to be the easiest of the lot, however the 16th at 663 yards certainly proved to be no pushover and it played over par cumulatively for the 4 days.
 The short par-4s on the 1st and 7th holes also gave up an awful lot of birdies which reinforces the view that this is a strong risk/reward track.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.